Buying clothes is relatively easy.

 When finding the right fit for our hips, this one needs a little further evaluation than all other areas of the body.

-To truly find out if your garment is sitting comfortably around, over, or on your hips: Sit down, stand up, bend down and crouch.
+To truly find out if your garment is sitting comfortably around, over, or on your hips: Sit down, stand up, bend down, and crouch.

 The first thing to check for is any pulling across the front or back.
 This can be especially highlighted in a front zipper: If that’s pulling or straining, it’s not a good sign as this is something to stay away from at all costs.

 If the fabric billows or doesn’t lay flat around either your hips or thighs, go down a size.
-Another tip is if bunching occurs around the front pocket area of the item, you can also have these removed for a flatter look.
+Another tip is if bunching occurs around the front pocket area of the item, you can also have these removed for a flattering look.

 Vertical

 Vertical measurements refer to a number of different areas of the body.
-These include your back length, which is measured from your neck to your waist, your shoulder to waist length which takes into consideration the build of your shoulders and length of your arms, your bust to shoulder length, your bust to waist length, and of course your two hip to waist lengths.
+These include your back length, which is measured from your neck to your waist, your shoulder to waist length which takes into consideration the build of your shoulders and length of your arms, your bust to shoulder length, your bust to waist length, and of course your two hips to waist lengths.

 Most of us overlook vertical measurements unless we’re getting an item tailored, but it’s one of the most crucial components to finding a perfect fit.